bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Pilgrimages Of The Great Choreography.md

 In the wake of the Grey Pilgrimage joining the Stridings of Navarr I have consulted the previous documents and my Guides to create pilgrimage routes that follow the trods.
-Specifically, they follow the paths the exemplars Navarr (Wisdom) and Thorn (Ambition) took in re-establishing the Trods in their new purpose of draining the Spring magic of the Vallorn.
+Specifically, they follow the paths the exemplars Navarr (Wisdom) and Thorn (Ambition) took in re-establishing the Trods in their new purpose of draining the Spring magic of [[The Vallorn|the Vallorn]].

 Sian Eternal, with the guidance of Ranulf Farkas, Raewyn Eternal and Harwyn Eternal.